National Register of Historic Places listings in Nelson County, Virginia

 This is a list of the National Register of Historic Places listings in Nelson County, Virginia.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Nelson County, Virginia, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 27 properties and districts listed on the National Register in the county.
+There are 31 properties and districts listed on the National Register in the county, including one National Historic Landmark.
 Another property was once listed but has been removed.